krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 20
 - Lecture 20 of GPU Computing by Dr. Izzat El Hajj
-- Implementation of Graph Processing using vertex and edge-centric Breadth-first search (BFS) in CUDA
+- Implementation of Graph Processing using vertex and edge-centric breadth-first search (BFS) in CUDA